josephearl/website/src/content/blog/agile-product-engineering.md

 To achieve this, we must minimise the cognitive load and time required for software development and delivery.

 **Less work is better**: If automation can handle a task, it should.
+If we can achieve our goals in a simpler way, we should opt for it.

 **Less code is better**: Ideally, we should strive for codeless solutions.
 If AI tools allow us to write code faster, enabling us to build digital products more efficiently, as product engineers, we should embrace this advancement.